edwardoughton/pobis/README.md

 **podis** was developed at George Mason University, Fairfax, VA, USA.

-Support from collaborators at the World Bank's Digital Economy for Africa program has been very much appreciated.
+Guidance and support has been very much appreciated from collaborators at the World Bank's Digital Economy for Africa program.

-Thank you to the Benton Institute for Broadband & Society and TPRC Board for recognizing this paper at TPRC48 with a Charles Benton Early Career Scholar Award.
+Thank you to both the Benton Institute for Broadband & Society and the TPRC Board for recognizing this paper at TPRC48 with a Charles Benton Early Career Scholar Award.